jbx-protocol/juice-docs-v1/protocol/readme.md

 Welcome all curious developers to the Juicebox V2 protocol docs.

+The Juicebox protocol is a programmable treasury.
+Projects can make use of it to specify what should happen when it receives money, and under what conditions money can go out.
+You can bootstrap an open-ended tokenized project on the protocol without many rules, and add structure over time as your project and community matures.
+The protocol is light enough for a group of friends, yet powerful enough for a global network of anons sharing thousands of ETH.

 The goal of this section is for you to find any protocol related information that you're looking for.
 Whether you're auditing, developing your own JB project, creating your own JB extensions, looking for bug bounties, or just looking to learning some solidity, these docs should give you just what you're looking for.
 These docs should allow you to click around and get a real good deep dive, and should just as easily allow you to find overview information.

 Looking for general guides on how the protocol works?
 See the [Learn](learn/overview.md) section.

 Looking for a user flow and how to launch a project?
 See the [Build](build/getting-started.md) section.

-Looking for an outline of the protocol's API, or a deep dive on each line of code in the project?
+Looking for an outline of the protocol's API, or a deep dive on each line of code?
 Click around in the [Specifications](specifications/contracts/README.md) section.
 There are bug bounties posted for each documented function.

 Reach out to contributors of the DAO on Discord to call attention to something that could be made more clear.